-The Texas Instruments THS6052 evaluation module (EVM) helps designers evaluate the performance of the THS6052 operational amplifier.
-This EVM is a good example of high-speed PCB design.
+The Texas Instruments THS6053 evaluation module (EVM) helps designers evaluate the performance of the THS6053 operational amplifier.
+Also, this EVM is a good example of high-speed PCB design.

-This document details the THS6052 EVM.
+This document details the THS6053EVM.
 It includes a list of EVM features, a brief description of the module illustrated with a series of schematic diagrams, EVM specifications, details on connecting and using the EVM, and a discussion of high-speed amplifier design considerations.

-The EVM enables the user to implement various circuits to clarify the available configurations presented by the EVM schematic.
-The user is not limited to the circuit configurations presented.
-The EVM provides enough hardware hooks that the only limitation is the creativity of the user.
+This EVM enables the user to implement various circuits to clarify the available configurations presented by the schematic of the EVM.
+The user is not limited to the circuit configurations presented here.
+The EVM provides enough hardware hooks that the only limitation should be the creativity of the user.